Building Sustainable Agriculture and Supply Chains

 Support provided and outcomes in Tea-Producing Region Development Project (in Japan)

 In the new tea farms business, members of our Agricultural Technology Department have been involved in providing technical guidance, going to tea farms and factories in each tea producing region and providing agricultural production corporations and tea farmers with technology and expertise about tea production and cultivation techniques.
-One hundred percent of the tea leaves produced in the Tea-Producing Region Development Project are used in products(*), in principle, and this is an important project for ITO EN's procurement of raw materials.
+One hundred percent of the tea leaves produced in the Tea-Producing Region Development Project are used in products(*), in principle, and this is an important project for ITO EN's procurement of raw ingredients.

 (*) Tea drinks under the Oi Ocha brand, etc.